 6.1 It is expected that ALL users of the Movement Area will comply with the requirements of this Manual.
-Safety Office personnel, CIAA Security Officers and Airport Duty Officers will be assisting in the enforcement of the rules outlined in this manual.
-They will be administering Safety Infraction Tickets when appropriate for violating said rules.
+Safety Office personnel, CIAA Security Officers and Airport Operations Duty Officers will be assisting in the enforcement of the rules outlined in this manual.
+They will be administering Safety Infraction Tickets (refer to Table 1) when appropriate for violating said rules.
 In rare instances members of CIAA management may witness an infraction and verbal notice will be given to the offender on the spot followed by a formal ticket within 24 hours.
-Once a ticket has been issued the offender will call the Safety Office at (345) 244-5869 or (345) 916-5317 and accept responsibility for the ticket or schedule an appointment to discuss the circumstances behind the ticket.
-The Chief Safety Management Officer will receive these tickets, advise the Chief Airport Operations Officer, and forward a copy of infraction to the management of the offender's company.
+Once a ticket is issued, the offender will call the Safety Office at (345) 244-5869 or (345) 916-5317 and accept responsibility for the ticket or schedule an appointment to discuss the circumstances behind the ticket.
+The Chief Safety Management Officer will receive these tickets, advise the Airport Manager, and forward a copy of infraction to the management of the offender's company.